arkime/arkime/parliament/README.md

 * We get dependencies via `npm`, the [node package manager][npm].

-In the app directory, execute:
+In the parliament app directory, execute:

 ```
 npm install